 DEFINITIONS

 AAMI – Association for the Advancement of Medical Instrumentation: An organization for advancing the development, and safe and effective use of medical technology.
 AAMI publishes standards and technical reports related to various aspects of medical device development and use (e.g., AAMI TIR57).
 See www.aami.org.

-interface for computing that defines interactions between multiple software intermediaries.

 API – Application Programming Interface: An interface for computing that defines interactions between multiple software intermediaries.

 COTS – Commercial off-the-shelf: Software (or any other item) that is sold as a packaged solution which is then adapted to satisfy the needs of the organization purchasing the COTS.
 Some medical devices utilize COTS software in addition to or instead of software developed by the manufacturer.
 See third-party software.